chrisdalen/IDATA2305---Operating-Systems/Assigment 1/Assignment 1/README.md

 2. The **server** receives the request, performs the requested operation, and returns the result to the client.

-3. The experiment is conducted with **at least 10 simultaneous client requests** to measure the performance difference between:
+3. The experiment is conducted with **10 simultaneous client requests** to measure the performance difference between:
 - **Single-threaded server** (processes one client at a time).
 - **Multithreaded server** (handles multiple clients concurrently using threads).